natisaver/SimpliLearning-Repo/README.md

-Hi welcome to my simple file finder app, this automatically finds the src root directory and targets a folder called images which contains 3 png files.
+**Hi welcome to my simple file finder app,**

+The program will automatically find its own root directory It then targets a folder called "images" which contains 3 png files that you can act on.

-You have 4 options, list the items, delete an item, search and item or exit.
+You have 4 options,
+1) list the items
+2) delete an item
+3) search an item
+4) or exit.